-- Principle 2: The Board has an appropriate level of independence and diversity of thought and background in its composition to enable it to make decisions in the best interests of the company. - 2.1 The Board comprises four directors of whom two are independent non-executive directors, one non-executive director and one executive director.
+Principle 2: The Board has an appropriate level of independence and diversity of thought and background in its composition to enable it to make decisions in the best interests of the company.

+2.1 Director Independence

+The Board comprises four directors of whom two are independent non-executive directors, one non-executive director and one executive director.
 The Chairman of the Board is not an Independent Director.
-Independent directors make up at least one-third of the Board.
+There is an independent element on the Board, with 50% of the Board comprising Independent Directors.
 A summary of the current composition of the Board and its committees is set out in Table 2.